Snowflake Query Acceleration Service 101: Speed Up Queries (2025)

 What is Scale Factor and how it works in Snowflake Query Acceleration (QAS)?

-The Scale Factor sets the maximum capacity, but the actual QAS resources used will vary based on factors like query eligibility, data processed—and resource availability.
+The Scale Factor sets the maximum capacity, but the actual QAS resources used will vary based on factors like query eligibility, data processed, and resource availability.
+The query acceleration service only uses as many resources as it needs and that are available at the time the query is executed.
 QAS is billed by the second, only when in use.

-The default Scale Factor is 8 if not explicitly set.
-A value of 0 (Scale factor) removes the upper limit and allows QAS to leverage as many resources as needed and available to accelerate Snowflake query.
+If the scale factor is not explicitly set, the default value is 8.
+A value of 0 (Scale factor) eliminates the upper limit and allows QAS to lease as many resources as necessary and as available to accelerate the Snowflake query.

 Enabling Snowflake Query Acceleration Service